By: Joanna Carbajal

 Lunch Seminar with DNV GL

-On November, there was a lunch seminar about 3D Printing/Additive Manufacturing by DNV GL and Ivaldi.
+On November, there was a lunch seminar about additive manufacturing by DNV GL and Ivaldi.
 Espen Sivertsen presented how we are digitizing maritime supply chains with 3D printing technology by: 1) disrupting the supply chain for marine parts using 3D printing technology, 2) making print-on-demand a reality - the value and benefits that 3D printing can bring to support the supply chain processes, and 3) creating business service models adapted to the maritime sector.

 FormNext is one of the leading conference and exhibitions in additive manufacturing, showcasing the latest hardware and software.
 There were 632 exhibitors and 26,919 visitors from 32 nations.
 Nora Toure, Ivaldi’s VP of Strategy, was a speaker along with Onno Ponfoort, Practice Leader 3D Printing Berenschot, in “A guideline for 3D printed (spare) parts in oil and gas.”
 We showcased our involvement in the DNV GL JIP about guidelines for metal additive manufacturing in oil and gas.